Karine-Huang/T2I-CompBench/Readme.md

 **Important**

+We recommend using the **latest code** to ensure consistency with the results presented in the paper.
 To make sure you can successfully run the example scripts, execute the following steps in a new virtual environment.
 We use the **diffusers version** as **0.15.0.dev0** You can either install the development version from PyPI:
 ```bash